AtomicSoom/Custom_Importer/README.md

-* Each assets saves it's conditions, they keep their links to the preset and keeps track if it differs from it or not.
+* Each assets saves their links to the rule applied at import.
-	This is not used at the time except that an already imported assets won't be forced to the preset on each reimport.
+	You can change and reapply a preset via the button "Reapply preset", it'll reimport with a new preset each asset using the rule you clicked.
+	You can reset the assets for a rule, it will reimport the associated assets as new (reapplying valid rules).

 ## TODO :

 	* Add tests based on specific types (like texture size)
-	* Add functions to reapply presets to all assets, choosing to force for all or only assets unmodified from preset.
-	* Make a better interface